By: Puranjay Singh Last updated: 20 September 2017

 A market scenario in which vendors cater to a specific group of people in an industry or niche regardless of their ‘level.’
 For example, mechanics, car part manufacturers, and dealers all serve the automobile industry.

-A term used to describe content that becomes popular simply through shares
+A marketing term used to describe content that becomes popular simply through shares

 A marketing tactic in which marketers attempt to encourage consumers to share and promote a company’s product or service.